bhmoose/bmoose_EAS6995/README.md

     * First, verify that CUDA recognizes that a GPU is available, then set the device to "cuda" via PyTorch (as in first few lines of provided rnn_with_cuda example code)

     * Then, move the model/module object to the GPU with `[model].to_device(device_object)` where device_object stores the GPU device object.

+    * Move the tensors used for model training, loss computation, and input to the GPU by specifying `device=device_object` when initializing these tensors, as in the rnn_with_cuda example code.